briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     municipal ordinance that is substantially equivalent to Ohio R.C.
-4510.14, the court, in addition to and independent of any sentence that it imposes upon the offender for the offense, if the vehicle the offender was operating at the time of the offense is registered in the offender’s name, shall do whichever of the following is applicable:
+4510.14, the court, in addition to and independent of any sentence that it imposes upon the offender for the offense, if the vehicle the offender was operating at the time of the offense is registered in the offender's name, shall do whichever of the following is applicable:

         1. _(A)_ If, within six years of the current offense, the offender has